devon-artmeier/mega-cd/README.md

 # Sega Mega CD Framework

-A framework for the Sega Mega CD.
+A framework and set of tools for the Sega Mega CD.